 Port Moresby dive sites – located as it is on a headland that overlooks the superb natural anchorage of Fairfax Harbor, Port Moresby enjoys excellent access to the rich waters and multiple dive sites in the area.

-All the diving I have done in the Port Moresby area has been done around Bootless Bay and on the offshore Sinavi & Nateara reefs and the sunken barrier reef.
+There are several sites in Fairfax Harbor, but I have yet to personally experience any of them as all my diving in the Port Moresby area has been around Bootless Bay, the offshore Sinavi & Nateara reefs and the sunken barrier reef.

-When the southeasterlies are blowing, the usual pattern is that overnight the prevailing winds subside and the morning brings fairly calm conditions, but by around 11.00 the winds are back and starting to produce some heavy swells.
+When the south-easterlies are blowing, the usual pattern is that overnight the prevailing winds subside and the morning brings fairly calm conditions, but by around 11.00 the winds are back and starting to produce some heavy swells.
 Diving is still possible on the sites on the sheltered side of the reefs, but it does not pay to linger too long as the ride back can be very bumpy…

 Conditions are better during the northwest monsoon season and means the sites on the outer reef are much more accessible, but the optimum conditions are during the doldrum periods between the monsoon seasons and the one in November & early December is particularly good.